Formation of Galactic Disks I: Why Did the Milky Way's Disk Form Unusually Early?: Galactic Disk Formation in TNG50

-The bottom panel of Figure~\ref{fig:diskiness} shows the relation between the metallicity at which the spin-up occurs and the rotational support of the galaxy, measured as the ratio of the median $\vrot$ to its scatter (half of the 16--84 interpercentile range) for all stars outside of the central 3 kpc.\footnote{The central 3 kpc were excluded to remove the contribution from the bulge.} Rotational support exhibits a clear decreasing trend with the spin-up [Fe/H], with early-spin-up galaxies (red squares) being rotationally supported, $\vrot/\sigma \sim 2.5\text{--}5$, while late-spin-up galaxies generally having smaller values of $\vrot/\sigma \sim 0\text{--}3$.
-Note that these values of $\vrot/\sigma$ are lower than $\vrot/\sigma = 6$ used to select our sample of MW-like galaxies (see Section~\ref{sec:methods:sample}) because the latter was applied only to stars younger than 100 Myr, while Figure~\ref{fig:diskiness} includes all ages.
+The bottom panel of Figure~\ref{fig:diskiness} shows the relation between the metallicity at which the spin-up occurs and the rotational support of the galaxy, measured as the ratio of the median $\vrot$ to its scatter (half of the 16--84 interpercentile range) for all stars outside of the central 3 kpc.\footnote{The central 3 kpc were excluded to remove the contribution from the bulge.} Rotational support exhibits a clear decreasing trend with the spin-up [Fe/H], with early-spin-up galaxies (red squares) being rotationally supported, $\vsall \sim 2.5\text{--}5$ in agreement with the typical values reported for nearby disk galaxies by \citet[][green shaded region]{kregel05}, while late-spin-up galaxies generally have smaller values of $\vsall \sim 0\text{--}3$, implying the significant or even dominant contribution of the nondisk component.
+Note that these values of $\vsall$ are lower than $\vsyoung = 6$ used to select our sample of MW-like galaxies (see Section~\ref{sec:methods:sample}) because the latter was applied only to stars younger than 100 Myr, while Figure~\ref{fig:diskiness} includes all ages.

 The trend shown in the figure qualitatively agrees with the findings of \citet{mccluskey23} that, in FIRE-2 simulations, disks that formed earlier exhibit stronger rotational support of the present-day young stellar disk.
-As these authors point out, such a trend may explain why the MW has a relatively high value of $\vrot/\sigma \sim 8$ compared to, e.g., $\vrot/\sigma \sim 3\text{--}5$ in the M31 and M33.
-Note however, that the quantitative details of this trend can depend on star formation and AGN feedback modeling: even though FIRE-2 galaxies exhibit late spin-up features \citepalias[see][]{bk22}, non of them are bulge-dominated as is the case for some of the TNG50 late-spin-up galaxies shown in the figure.
+As these authors point out, such a trend may explain why the MW has a relatively high value of $\vsyoung \sim 8$ \citep[e.g.,][]{nordstrom04} compared to, e.g., $\vsyoung \sim 3\text{--}5$ in M31 and M33 \citep[][]{dorman15,quirk22} .
+Note, however, that the quantitative details of this trend can depend on star formation and AGN feedback modeling: even though FIRE-2 galaxies exhibit late spin-up features \citepalias[see][]{bk22}, none of them are bulge-dominated, as is the case for some of the TNG50 late-spin-up galaxies shown in the figure.